hashicorp/react-components/README.md

 ## Adding package dependencies

 We use [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces/) to manage dependencies for all packages.
 With this in mind, all new dependencies should be added from the project root, using the `--workspace` argument.
 For example, to add the [`classnames`](https://www.npmjs.com/package/classnames) package to our `button` component, you would run:

 ```
 npm i classnames --workspace=@hashicorp/react-button
 ```

+> Note: with this in mind, package folders, such as `packages/button`, should not contain `package-lock.json` files.
+If you accidentally install a dependency from within a package folder, please ensure you 1) remove the `package-lock.json` file, and 2) re-run `npm i` from the project root to ensure the root `package-lock.json` is up to date.

 ## Environment Variables